unrealworkteam/atsd-api-java/README.md

 # Axibase Time-Series Database Client for Java

 The **ATSD Client for Java** enables Java developers to easily read and write statistics and metadata from the [Axibase Time-Series Database][atsd].
-With minimal effort, you can build reporting, analytic, and alerting solutions By using **Maven** or downloading the zip file from [GitHub][atsd-zip], get started with this Java API.
+With minimal effort, you can build reporting, analytic, and alerting solutions.
+By using **Maven** or downloading the zip file from [GitHub][atsd-zip], get started with this Java API.

 ```xml